andrukth/HubsModel/README.md

 Example: The target value of CO2 emissions in 2050 is 500 ktCO2eq/year, while at present the value is 1500 ktCO2eq/year.
 The gap is 1000 ktCO2eq/year.

 In this working folder you can find:
-1) the hubs model
+1) the hubs model - stock and flow model
-2) two simplified model sketches
+2) two CLD that represent the model structure
 3) an Excel file with the exogenous values in the model, which can enable scenario analysis.
 Note that these parameters are NOT VALIDATED!
+Note also that the Excel file must be opened to allow Vensim to run the model
 4) some python files used for the analysis of data